DCC main page

 If you are new to DCC, my best advice is to FORGET everything you have heard about DCC, unless you have a friend that uses it successfully and can explain it to you, and is open to options other than his personal choice. (good luck!).

-As with anything in the world, if you are asking questions of an "expert" and they cannot explain things to you in layman's terms, get yourself a different "expert".
+A good life lesson: if you are asking questions of an "expert" and that person cannot explain things to you in layman's terms, get yourself a different "expert".
 Try this simple technique, it will show up the charlatans and pompous know-it-alls.

 If you are new to the hobby, or have been listening to someone who does not use DCC, you probably have a head full of bad information (especially battery power people).
 It is no longer 15 years ago when the whole thing was unreliable, user unfriendly, and difficult to understand.
 If you have been given that impression, that person is not familiar with today's DCC, or is a battery junkie.
 This is what you will hear from people who don't understand it, or are anti-DCC, there are plenty of people like this, unfortunately.